Ana Paula Arósio: Career

 Other than these, she has made diverse special appearances in television, as well as other miniseries, while working on her theater career.
 Her most well-known theater piece was Casa de Bonecas (House of Dolls) in 2002.
 Besides Casa de Bonecas, Ana Paula starred in four other plays: Diário Secreto de Adão e Eva (The Secret Diary of Adam and Eve), Harmonia em Negro (Harmony in Black), Fedra (Phedra), and Batom (Lipstick).

 In 2004, Ana Paula won the best supporting actress award for the film Celeste & Estrela, directed by Betse de Paula, in the 3rd Film Festival of Varginha.

 In 2005, she acted in the Brazilian film O Coronel e o Lobisomem, directed by Maurício Farias, alongside Brazilian actors Selton Mello e Diogo Vilela.
 Her first telenovela set in present-day was Páginas da Vida (Pages of Life) in 2006, written by Manoel Carlos.
 Up until this point, she had only worked on period pieces.

 In 2007, Ana Paula was chosen as the new face for Avon.
 In 2008, Ana Paula once again starred in another period piece, the telenovela Ciranda de Pedra, an adaptation from the 1981 novel.

 Arósio won the Troféu Imprensa three times.
 The Troféu Imprensa is considered the greatest annual award for the biggest stand outs in Brazilian television in several categories.
 She won the award in the category of "Revelation of the Year" for Hilda in Hilda Furacão in 1998, and in the category na categoria of Best Actress for Giuliana in Terra Nostra and for Judge Camille in Esperança in 2002.

 In October 2010, tipped to star in the telenovela Insensato Coração, Arósio, according to Rede Globo, she missed the first recordings, didn't report to work, and was terminated from the show's production.
-On 20 December the same year, the actress resigned Globo and terminated the contract, which was made public on January 12, 2011.
+Later that year, on 20 December, the actress resigned Globo and terminated the contract, which was made public on 12 January 2011.